nickyiliwang0000/h/react-and-firebase/intro-to-react-hooks.md

 import React, { useState } from 'react';
 ```

-Then we can use it like this:
+Using array destructuring, we can name those two returned items for use in our code.

 ```jsx
 const [likes, setLikes] = useState(0);
 ```

 We are creating a variable to hold the return value of useState, which is an array of 2 items.
+We are naming the first item `likes`, which will variable name of the piece of state we want to access.

-We are naming the first item `likes`, it will be the name of the piece of state we want to access.
+The second value in the destructed array names the function that we will use to update the `likes` value in state.
+In this case we have named it `setLikes`.
+This function will replace the use of `this.setState()`.
+When we call `setLikes`, we will pass in the new value of the `likes` state as a parameter.

 The `0` value in `useState(0)` sets the initial state of `likes` to 0.
 This is the same as doing: